 From fall 2012 until summer 2016 I was a fellow at The Hartman Institute's Beit-Midrash in Jerusalem.
 I translated into the Hebrew Prof. Michael Rosenak's Tree of Life, Tree of Knowledge: Conversations with the Torah, Boulder, Colorado and Oxford, UK: Westview Press 2001 (co-translation and editing: Dr. Avinoam Rosenak).
 The book was published as עץ החיים ועץ הדעת: שיחות עם התורה (Yediot Sfarim, Tel Aviv 2013).
 On winter 2014-2015 I taught two intensive academic courses at the Paideia Institute, in Stockholm (Sweden): 'The Varieties of Medieval Jewish Thought', and 'Modern Jewish Thought: The Turn to the World'.

 I am married to Eliraz, we currently live in New Haven and have four children.
-In this website I reflect on Judaism, social justice, technology, education, and existential issues, from a Jewish-humane and social-welfarist perspective.
+In this website I reflect on Judaism, Israel, social justice, technology, education, and existential issues, from a Jewish-humane and social-welfarist perspective.
 Needless to say, the opinions expressed here are my own, and do not necessarily represent any official opinion of institutions for which I work.
 For comments, questions or inviting lectures you may contact me at nadav.berman(at)yale.edu

 Nadav Berman Shifman